 Traditional and charter schools have difficulty fostering a relationship between the two entities because the theory is that charter schools became a school of comfort for families seeking an outlet from traditional public schools.

-The experiences my children had in the traditional school environment helped them become more social.
+The experiences my Black boys had in the traditional school environment helped them become more social.
 Subsequently, the public charter school challenged them academically.
 The public charter school provided a more rigorous learning environment.
 The public charter school created a “family-orientated” atmosphere encouraging parents like myself to stay engaged.
 I certainly did not like the

 Ms. Spells feels that public charter schools have offered teachers and staff in-classroom flexibility, but struggle to provide resources to promote instruction.
 She notes that resources can sometimes be limited in both settings.
 What helps is exposure to substitute learning materials that allows staff opportunities to differentiate learning.